Window Treatments for Sliding Glass Doors

 One benefit of a cellular shade is they can be made with a fabric that has a reflective side to keep the heat out as well as filtering light.
-The major downside of the cellular shade is that they are not very pet or child friendly since the material is so fragile.
+The major downside of the cellular shade is that they are not very pet or child-friendly since the material is so fragile.
 It is easy to replace a slat or two on a faux blind if your dog decides to chew it up, not so easy (or cheap) with a cellular shade.
 The other drawback is the high cost.
 Even so, they do look fantastic and offer great privacy without blocking out all of the sunlight.

 Pleated Sheers or Privacy Sheers

-Depending on the manufacture, they are either called pleated sheers, privacy sheers, vertical sheers, or some other trademarked/copywrighted phrase.
+Depending on the manufacturer, they are either called pleated sheers, privacy sheers, vertical sheers, or some other trademarked/copyrighted phrase.
 They are all the same thing, or close enough in similarity to be called the same.
 Pleated sheers are a great choice for your slider if you want a more elegant look.
-Sheers have the appearance of nice drapes, but operate like a vertical blind.
+Sheers have the appearance of nice drapes, but they operate like a vertical blind.
 They are made from pleated fabric that lightens up the room even when the pleats are closed.
 Privacy sheers are a good choice for formal areas such as dining rooms and living rooms.

 Curtains or Drapes

 People often forget about plain old drapes to dress up their sliding glass door.
 Drapes or curtains are a perfect choice for a do it yourself project.
-Most people are more than capable installing a curtain rod, and that is all you really need.
+Most people are more than capable of installing a curtain rod, and that is all you really need.
 You can either go out and buy some nice drapes, or if you are handy with a sewing machine, you can make your own.
-If you make your own drapes, you could even use the left over fabric for the other windows in the room to tie everything together.
+If you make your own drapes, you could even use the leftover fabric for the other windows in the room to tie everything together.
 I would not recommend drapes for a high traffic area though.
 They are an ideal solution for sliders that may be in a bedroom and are not used a lot.

-Keep in mind, there is no right or wrong solution when choosing a window treatment for your sliding glass door.
+Keep in mind; there is no right or wrong solution when choosing a window treatment for your sliding glass door.
 Try to prioritize your needs for privacy and light control as well as safety for children and pets with the overall cost.
 If you are having a hard time finding a good solution, you could always have a designer or retailer come out to your home with some samples to show you and offer their input.